 Get exclusive member benefits & effect social change.
 Join Today

-There are two types of lymphocytes, which are created in the bone marrow: B cells and T cells.
-When an antigen (foreign substance like a chemical, virus, or bacteria) enters your body, B cells produce antibodies that attach to the substance.
-However, these antibodies are not strong enough to kill the antigen.
-T cells direct the body’s response to the presence of a foreign molecule and kill infected cells.
+The two predominant types of lymphocytes that are created in your bone marrow are B cells and T cells.
+An antigen is a foreign substance, such as a chemical, virus, or bacteria.
+When an antigen enters your body, B cells produce antibodies that attach to the substance.
+However, these antibodies aren’t strong enough to kill the antigen.
+T cells direct your body’s response to the presence of a foreign molecule and kill infected cells.

-Sometimes the immune system attacks and destroys healthy body tissue because it cannot tell the difference between antigens and healthy cells.
-When this happens, it is known as an autoimmune disorder.
+Sometimes, the immune system attacks and destroys healthy tissue because it can’t tell the difference between antigens and healthy cells.
+When this happens, it’s known as an autoimmune disorder.

-The B and T cell screen test may be performed if you have symptoms of diseases that weaken the immune system, or diseases of the blood and bone marrow.
-Some common symptoms include:
+The B and T cell screen may be performed if you have symptoms of diseases that weaken your immune system or diseases of your blood and bone marrow.
+Some common symptoms and conditions include:

 Blood tests are typically painless and carry low risk.
-However, you may experience slight bruising or temporary discomfort after blood is drawn.
+However, you may experience slight bruising or temporary discomfort after your blood is drawn.
 Some people experience minor dizziness after having blood drawn.
-Let your doctor or nurse know if you feel dizzy, faint, or nauseous.
+Let your healthcare provider know if you feel dizzy, faint, or nauseous.

-The immune system is a very complex part of the body and abnormal cell counts can indicate a variety of disorders.
+Your immune system is a very complex part of your body, and abnormal cell counts can indicate a variety of disorders.